boardgameio/boardgame.io/docs/api/Lobby.md

 #### Configuration

-You can pass configure the Lobby API further during server startup:
+You can pass `lobbyConfig` to configure the Lobby API during server startup:

 ```js
 server.run({ port: 8000, lobbyConfig });